paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

         set peertype any
-        set net-device enable # The spoke side may be behind a NAT device set network-id 1 # VPN Gateway Network ID; Hub/Spoke should match, can be 0-255 set proposal aes256-sha384 # NSA recommnended setting.
-This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommneded setting.
+        set net-device enable # The spoke side may be behind a NAT device set network-id 1 # VPN Gateway Network ID; Hub/Spoke should match, can be 0-255 set proposal aes256-sha384 # NSA recommended setting.
+This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommended setting.
 This has to match spokes and both sides must be capable of supporting it. set add-route disable # Dynamic routes will be received from the Hub via BGP set dpd on-idle
         set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip